-Fall is winding down and winter is approaching quickly.
-Unfortunately, so is the peak of flu season.
+Flu season is on its way.
 It’s important to take the necessary steps to prevent you and your family from contracting the flu.
-The last thing anyone wants is to miss out on the season’s festivities suffering from the flu, with a fever and pounding headache instead.
+The last thing anyone wants is to miss out on the season’s festivities suffering from the flu with a fever and pounding headache.

 5 General Facts about the Flu